syaifurrizal/chartist-plugin-legendTitle/README.md

 </script>
 ```

-By default, the colors of box legend will follow colors of Charties series.
+By default, the colors of box legend will follow colors of Chartist series.